 Marcela is Nicaraguan, which means two things.
 First, I’ve eaten at more Fritangas than your average Miamian or Cuban, for that matter.

 This NEW Fritanga is, of course, Fritanga Caña Brava.
-This is my Groundhog’s Day situation that I’m doomed to repeat forever.
+It’s a Burger Beast Groundhog’s Day situation that I’m doomed to repeat forever.

-First Visit to Fritanga Rules
+First Visits to Fritanga Caña Brava Rules

 On the first visit to a new Fritanga, I always order a pretty standard Carne Asada (marinated steak), Gallo Pinto (rice & beans), Queso Frito (fried cheese) & Tajadas (thinly sliced longwise & fried green plantains).
-Actually, I eat this on my first and every visit after that.
-I’m addicted to this combo.
+I eat this on my first and every visit after that.

 Best of all, Fritanga Caña Brava is only a mile and a half from my house.
-I’m always happy to have another go-to restaurant spot close to me.
+So I’m always happy to have another go-to restaurant spot close to me.